firebase/extensions/firestore-translate-text/PREINSTALL.md

 #### Multiple field translations

-To translate multiple fields, object data can be passed into the `input field`:
+To translate multiple fields, store a map of input strings in the input field:

 ```js
 admin.firestore().collection('translations').add({